To Kill a Mockingbird: 1962 film

-Play
+Plays

-The book has been adapted as a play by Christopher Sergel.
-It debuted in 1990 in Monroeville, a town that labels itself "The Literary Capital of Alabama".
+The book was first adapted as a play by Christopher Sergel.
+This adaptation debuted in 1990 in Monroeville, a town that labels itself "The Literary Capital of Alabama".
 The play runs every May on the county courthouse grounds and townspeople make up the cast.
 White male audience members are chosen at the intermission to make up the jury.
 During the courtroom scene, the production moves into the Monroe County Courthouse and the audience is racially segregated.
 Author Albert Murray said of the relationship of the town to the novel (and the annual performance): "It becomes part of the town ritual, like the religious underpinning of Mardi Gras.
 With the whole town crowded around the actual courthouse, it's part of a central, civic education—what Monroeville aspires to be."

 Sergel's play toured in the UK starting at the West Yorkshire Playhouse in Leeds in 2006, and again in 2011 starting at the York Theatre Royal, both productions featuring Duncan Preston as Atticus Finch.
 The play also opened the 2013 season at Regent's Park Open Air Theatre in London where it played to full houses and starred Robert Sean Leonard as Atticus Finch, his first London appearance in 22 years.
 The production returned to the venue to close the 2014 season, prior to a UK tour.

 According to a National Geographic article, the novel is so revered in Monroeville that people quote lines from it like Scripture; however, Harper Lee herself refused to attend any performances, because "she abhors anything that trades on the book's fame".
 To underscore this sentiment, Lee demanded that a book of recipes named Calpurnia's Cookbook not be published and sold out of the Monroe County Heritage Museum.
 David Lister in The Independent states that Lee's refusal to speak to reporters made them desire to interview her all the more, and her silence "makes Bob Dylan look like a media tart".
 Despite her discouragement, a rising number of tourists made Monroeville their destination, hoping to see Lee's inspiration for the book, or Lee herself.
 Local residents call them "Mockingbird groupies", and although Lee was not reclusive, she refused publicity and interviews with an emphatic "Hell, no!"

+In 2018, a new adaptation was written by Aaron Sorkin, debuting on Broadway.
+The Broadway production was nominated for nine Tony Awards, winning one.